NEWS & EVENTS

 New Music of the Bayou - Summer Music Festival

 I’m honored to have been selected for the 2026 New Music on the Bayou Summer Festival in Monroe, Louisiana.
-Although I won’t be able to attend in person from Boston this year, I submitted my music to the festival in the hope of sharing my work with new performers and audiences, and I’m deeply grateful for the opportunity.
+Although I won’t be able to attend in person from Boston this year, I submitted my music to the festival in the hope of sharing my work with new performers and audiences.

 The festival brings together composers and musicians from across the country for several days of rehearsals, performances, and artistic exchange in a wide variety of spaces throughout Monroe and Ruston.
 I look forward to hearing the musicians’ interpretations of the work and seeing how the piece takes on new life through performance.